-What Does Profit and Loss Charge-Off Mean on Your Report?
+What Does a Charge-Off Mean on Your Report?

 Many people erroneously think when a debt has been charged-off, that it's been cancelled by the creditor.
 We hate to be the ones to break it to you but this is not true and you are still responsible for paying off the debt.
 Companies, including creditors and lenders, have profits and losses every year and they make money from profits and lose money from losses.
 When a creditor charges-off your account, it's declaring your debt as a loss for the company.